svenmalvik/texte/ideas.md

 4. The developer makes the leader's life hard and miserable until the leader finally quits his job.
 The developers gets most of the leader's tasks.

-5. The developer now becomes the poor leader.
+5. The developer is now the poor leader.

 # Inside a Developer’s Brain.